iluwatar/java-design-patterns/microservices-api-gateway/README.md

 Real-world example

-> In a large e-commerce platform, an API Gateway is used as the single entry point for all client requests.
+> In a large e-commerce platform, an API Gateway is used as the single entry point for all client requests, simplifying client-side development.
 When a user visits the site or uses the mobile app, their requests for product information, user authentication, order processing, and payment are all routed through the API Gateway.
-The gateway handles tasks such as user authentication, rate limiting to prevent abuse, and logging for monitoring purposes.
-This setup simplifies the client interface and ensures that all backend microservices, like the product catalog service, user service, order service, and payment service, can evolve independently without affecting the client directly.
+The API Gateway handles tasks such as user authentication, rate limiting to prevent abuse, and logging for monitoring purposes, enhancing overall security optimization.
+This setup simplifies the client interface and ensures that all backend microservices can evolve independently without affecting the client directly, thereby enhancing microservices communication.
 This also enhances security by providing a centralized point to enforce policies and monitor traffic.

 In plain words